 This is the fifth entry in a blog series that will explore the FirstNet Authority Roadmap domains.
-You can also learn about: the Core, Coverage and Capacity, Situational Awareness and Voice Communications.
+You can also learn about: the Core, Coverage and Capacity, Situational Awareness, Voice Communications, and User Experience.
 Download the full Roadmap at firstnet.gov/Roadmap.

 In the midst of battling wildfires or administering life-saving medical care, first responders should not be burdened with the intricacies behind a secure communications system.
 Now with FirstNet, public safety can rest assured the nationwide wireless broadband network offers a comprehensive communications solution that navigates security and authentication procedures so first responders can focus on doing their jobs.